mzn32qwq/DS-SequenceAlignment/README.md

 coderen voor het lab van de cursus "Distributed System"

 # For developers
+## Third-party frameworks and libraries
+Sometimes you may want to know about third-party frameworks and libraries used in this project, and sometimes you **may** want to read the official docs or APIs in order to implement some features.
+Here are the introductions and links to them.
+When necessary, you can refer to the following materials:

+For websocket server, we use crow framework.
+The official doc is here https://crowcpp.org/master/

+For websocket client, we use websocketpp.
+The repo is https://github.com/zaphoyd/websocketpp and the official doc is https://www.zaphoyd.com/projects/websocketpp/

+For json serialization, we use nlohmann::json.
+The repo (and official guide) is here https://github.com/nlohmann/json

+For command line argument parsing, we use google gflag.
+The repo is https://github.com/gflags/gflags

 ## Installation guide
 ### 1. Preparation
 You need to have the following things installed